-Council is embarking on a revised 7.11 and 7.12 Local Infrastructure Contributions Plan currently, to assist funding of new public services and amenities in response to growth.
+Council has recently approved a revised 7.11 and 7.12 Local Infrastructure Contributions Plan, to assist funding of new public services and amenities in response to growth.
 The Plan seeks to establish a contribution system that is applied to a comprehensive Works Schedule for parks, playgrounds, active transport networks and cultural and public domain improvements.